What Is COVID-19

 Are There Penalties For Not Obeying Emergency Orders?:

 Yes, there are penalties to both Individuals and businesses for not obeying the emergency orders.
-Persons and businesses can be fined under the Provincial Offences Act.
-These offences and fines include:
+Persons and businesses can be fined under both the Provincial Offences Act as well as city bylaws.
+In Ontario, these offences and fines include:

 - Fail to Comply with an Order – Part I: Fine of $750.00